petetetete/cs430-project4/README.md

-# Project 3 - Illumination
+# Project 4 - Recursive Raytracing

 A raycaster written in C with a simple illumination model.

-This project is an extension of a [previous raycaster](https://github.com/petetetete/cs430-project2) with added attenuation and reflection calculations.
-This program still uses a CSV scene description file and simple command line parameters.
+This project is an extension of a [previous raycaster](https://github.com/petetetete/cs430-project3) with added recursive reflection and refraction of objects.

 ## Usage